Skip to content

 • 4th Year Student Loan Repayment Information Requirement

-Graduation Requirement: In April of your last semester at HLS, we will contact you regarding a Student Loan Repayment session.
-This session is required for all graduating students who have borrowed while attending law school.
-There will be one group exit session where you will receive details related to the repayment of your student loans.
-You may choose to fulfill the attendance requirement of this session either HLS or HBS, however, both school may require differing online form completion.
+Graduation Requirement: In April of your last semester at HLS we will contact you regarding a Student Loan Repayment, or Exit Counseling session.
+This session is required for all graduating students who have borrowed loans while attending law school.
+There will be a group exit session where you will receive details related to the repayment of your student loans.
+You may choose to fulfill the attendance requirement of this session either with HLS or HBS, however both schools may require you to complete other, loan-specific exit counseling documents online.